We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There is no conclusive scientific evidence proving that a specific type of mattress is better for health.
 In fact, one 2016 systematic review emphasizes that the term “orthopedic mattress” is a marketing phrase, not a medical term.

 However, some studies suggest that mattress firmness may affect pain.
 A 2003 study, for example, compared medium firm to firm mattresses and found that the medium firm mattress offered greater pain relief after 90 days.

 Although it is unclear which specific type of mattress is best for each user, one thing is certain: sleep quality affects health.
-For example, poor quality sleep can increase the risk of diabetes, high blood pressure, depression, anxiety, concentration issues, infections, and several other health concerns.
+For example,

 People who do not sleep well on their current mattress may wish to experiment with different mattress options until they find a good fit.
 The 100-day trials that Casper and Lull offer make it easier to test a mattress’s real-world effects.

 Both Casper and Lull offer foam mattresses, though Casper’s lineup is broader, which may address more needs.